phawthorne/SeedMixBarakEtAl/README.md

 ## Other notes
 This code depends on [Echidna](https://github.com/phawthorne/Echidna), which implements the underlying NSGA-ii optimization algorithm, and will be installed automatically when the environment is instantiated.

+Other files in the scripts folder, `rand_mix_stats.jl` and `rand_mix_stats_plots.py` were used to generate the z-scores for calculating normalized/adjusted bloom coverage objective values.
+These will require some updates to run on other computers.
+Also note that `rand_mix_stats_plots.py` requires Python 3 with Pandas, Numpy, and Matplotlib installed.